 Technical documentation requires years of experience and expertise on the subject matter, especially if you’re working in complex fields like industrial, medical, computer science, and other similar industries.
 That’s why you need to follow good documentation practices.

 There’s a difference between best practices for technical writing and good documentation practices.
-It’s crucial to understand that difference as a technical writer because it will help you develop better technical documentation.
+Understanding that difference as a technical writer is crucial because it will help you develop better technical documentation.

-In this article, we’ll go over what good documentation practice is, along with the factors of good documentation practices in 2024.
+In this article, we’ll discuss good documentation and best practices and the factors of good documentation practices in 2024.

 Let’s dive right in.

-Good documentation practices, otherwise known as GDocP, is an industry-recognized technical documentation creation, maintenance, and development standard.
+Good documentation practices, otherwise known as GDocP, are an industry-recognized standard for creating, maintaining, and developing technical documentation.

 When you’re publishing documentation, you need to follow the GDocP checklist requirements to meet the industry standards.
 Otherwise, your technical documentation will not be approved and official.